 Search and Hit Enter

 Honey and butter roasted vegetables.
 A trick (can we call it a trick?)
-I’ve discovered when entertaining guests and realising, last minute, that I’m short on things for them to eat.
-Honey, butter and sea salt are literally all it takes to transform an otherwise side dish, into the main event.
+I’ve discovered when entertaining guests and realising, last minute, that I was short on things for them to eat.
+Honey, butter and sea salt are literally all it takes to transform an otherwise side dish into the main event.
 I can’t tell you how many times this trick not trick has come to my rescue in the past few years.
-Enter, this honey roasted halloumi salad.
+Another entertaining trick?
+Haloumi.
+Enter, this roasted carrot haloumi salad.

 A bit of dietary requirement housekeeping: this recipe is gluten free, FODMAP friendly, grain free and vegetarian.
 If you’re a FODMAPper and are really against using even a teaspoon of honey, feel free to substitute it with maple syrup or rice malt syrup.

-Honey butter roasted carrot salad with shaved fennel, halloumi and a herby preserved lemon sauce from www.georgeats.com
+An aerial image of two plates of honey butter roasted carrot salad with shaved fennel, haloumi and a herby preserved lemon sauce.
+The plates sit atop a white marble table.

 Gluten free, vegetarian, FODMAP friendly